datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 are a set of features to enhance the security of virtual machines on AMD's server CPUs.
 SEV transparently encrypts the memory of each VM with a unique key.
-SEV can also calculate a signature of the memory contents, which can be sent to the VM's owner as an attestation that the memory was encrypted correctly by the firmware.
+SEV can also calculate a signature of the memory contents, which can be sent to the VM's owner as an attestation that the inital guest memory was not manipulated.

 The second generation of SEV, known as
 [Encrypted State](https://www.amd.com/system/files/TechDocs/Protecting%20VM%20Register%20State%20with%20SEV-ES.pdf)
-or SEV-ES provides additional protection from the hypervisor by encrypting all CPU register contents when a VM stops running.
+or SEV-ES provides additional protection from the hypervisor by encrypting all CPU register contents when a context switch occurs.

 The third generation of SEV,
 [Secure Nested Paging](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf)